Daniel Richardsson

 Innovations-och processledare

-Contact DanielHave you ever wondered why some instructions lead to concrete actions while others only create confusion and leave people feeling uncertain?
+Contact DanielHave you ever wondered why some instructions lead to concrete actions while others merely create confusion and leave people feeling uncertain?

 High instructional value provides answers to the question: “How should I do this?”
 (Lind & Lisper, 1990, p.
 23).
 “Instructional value” describes the extent to which a statement [task, declaration, claim, utterance] can contribute to a person’s conscious change in behaviour in a specific situation (p.
 23).